-One of my favorite congee is with century eggs.
-If you had not tried a ‘century egg’ before, they are probably the most fascinating eggs you would ever experience.
-After a period of preservation, the egg yolks are magically layered with green and gray, and the egg white are translucently red-brown and beautifully shiny.
-The congee is traditionally made with century eggs and salted pork.
-I often use smoked ham which is tastier.
+‘Century eggs’ are fascinating – after a period of preservation, the egg yolks are magically layered with green and gray, and the egg white are translucently red-brown and beautifully shiny.

 - 1 cup of smoked ham, diced